gbbr/dijit.Bindings/README.md

 });
 ```

-The compiler exposes additional services through the modules that are described below.
+The compiler can be extended with new behaviour by making use of the services it exposes.

 ## Parser ##